ITI/ICS-Security-Tools/protocols/README.md

 - [IEDScout](https://www.omicronenergy.com/en/products/all/secondary-testing-calibration/iedscout/noc/1/) - IEDScout provides access to 61850-based IEDs and can simulate entire Ed. {1,2} IEDs.
 Specifically, IEDScout lets you look inside the IED and at its communication.
 All data modeled and exchanged becomes visible and accessible.
 Additionally, IEDScout serves numerous useful tasks, which could otherwise only be performed with dedicated engineering tools or even a functioning master station.
 IEDScout shows an overview representing the typical workflow of commissioning, but also provides detailed information upon request. **[commercial]** Free 30 day evaluation license.

+### Traffic Generation

+- [IEC 61850 Toolchain](https://github.com/smartgridadsc/IEC61850ToolChain) - This toolchain aims to enable users (e.g., power grid operators) to easily create customized datasets for the validation of cybersecurity solutions for IEC 61850 communication-based substations.
+This toolchain processes different inputs (e.g., substation configurations, attack configurations, and simulation settings) and carries out the necessary processing steps needed for generating the customized datasets.
+This toolchain is basing on an open source project libIEC61850.

 ## IEEE C37.118

 ### Protocol Implementation